 The Django CMS handles large amounts of data generated by the Posts’ daily audience and offers a highly scalable application.
 The speed and performance of such a large-scale app with such robust features are note-worthy.

-From the beginning, Instagram has used Python as a part of its core technology stack.
+From the beginning, Instagram has used Python as a part of its core technology stack and is one of the best Python Django examples.
 After multiple migrations, Instagram is currently running on Python 3.5.
 The co-founders of Instagram used the Django web framework to create a quick working prototype in under 2 weeks.

 Since Django does not require any external plugins and addons, it is perfect for quickly developing web apps like Instagram without applying out-of-the-box methods.
 Today, Django supports millions of users of Instagram and is continually updated with new features.